Olympics-IOC removes two Belarus coaches, sprinter says order came from 'high up' | Law-Order

 - Japan

-Two Belarus coaches who cut short https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 sprinter Krystsina Tsimanouskaya's Tokyo Games have had their accreditation revoked and were removed from the athletes' village, the IOC said on Friday.
+Two Belarus coaches who cut short https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 sprinter Krystsina Tsimanouskaya's Tokyo Olympics have had their accreditation revoked and been removed from the athlete's village, the IOC said on Friday.
 Athletics head coach Yuri Moisevich and team official Artur Shumak were asked to leave the Olympic village, the International Olympic Committee said, days after they ordered Tsimanouskaya to pack her bags and go to the airport.

 In an exclusive interview with Reuters https://www.reuters.com/world/europe/exclusive-belarusian-sprinter-decided-defect-way-airport-family-fears-about-2021-08-05 in Warsaw on Thursday, Tsimanouskaya said the two officials had told her the order to send her home came from "high up" in Belarus.
-In a saga reminiscent of Cold War sporting defections, Tsimanouskaya caused a furor on Sunday when refused to board a flight home and sought protection from Japanese police before seeking asylum in Poland, https://www.reuters.com/lifestyle/sports/belarus-sprinter-tsimanouskaya-leaves-polish-embassy-tokyo-police-2021-08-03 where she was reunited with her husband https://www.reuters.com/lifestyle/sports/belarusian-sprinter-be-reunited-with-husband-poland-2021-08-05 on Thursday.
+In a saga reminiscent of Cold War sporting defections, Tsimanouskaya refused to board a flight home on Sunday and sought protection from Japanese police before gaining asylum in Poland, https://www.reuters.com/lifestyle/sports/belarus-sprinter-tsimanouskaya-leaves-polish-embassy-tokyo-police-2021-08-03 where she was reunited with her husband https://www.reuters.com/lifestyle/sports/belarusian-sprinter-be-reunited-with-husband-poland-2021-08-05 on Thursday.

 Lukashenko's spokesperson did not respond to a request for comment after Tsimanouskaya's interview.
-The two coaches would return to Minsk immediately, the Belarus Olympic Committee said in a statement on Friday, adding that the coaches could appeal the decision and they hoped to continue a dialogue with the IOC.
+The two coaches would return to Minsk immediately, the Belarus Olympic Committee said in a statement on Friday, adding that they could appeal the decision and they hoped to continue a dialogue with the IOC.

+Reuters witnesses saw Shumak and Moisevich as they checked in for their flight at Tokyo's Haneda airport on Friday evening.
+Both declined to comment.
+IOC president Thomas Bach called Tsimanouskaya's case "deplorable" on Friday and said the disciplinary commission over her case would continue.

-Tsimanouskaya said she decided to defect as she was being driven to a Tokyo airport because her grandmother told her that it was not safe to return home to Belarus.
-She said she would testify in a disciplinary commission on Friday and urged the IOC to defend her and other athletes.
+Tsimanouskaya said she decided to defect as she was being driven to the airport because her grandmother told her that it was not safe to return home to Belarus.
+She said she would testify to the disciplinary commission on Friday and urged the IOC to defend her and other athletes.

 "I hope that the International Olympic Committee will make the right decision and will defend the athlete and defend me," she said.
 The IOC has come under scrutiny for failing to prevent the athlete from being removed from the Games for expressing her views about the coaching staff.